-- Understanding the risk profile of the Company - The evaluation of the Company's capital adequacy in absorbing potential losses under stressed conditions (This takes place in the context of the Company's ICAAP on an annual basis) - The evaluation of the Company's strategy - The establishment or revision of risk limits
+- Understanding the risk profile of the Company. - The evaluation of the Company's capital adequacy in absorbing potential losses under stressed conditions (This takes place in the context of the Company's ICAAP on an annual basis). - The evaluation of the Company's strategy. - The establishment or revision of risk limits.

-In our ICAAP report for 2021, no significant risk signals have been detected and the Company was adequately capitalised (with Pillar 2 Own Funds at 259,000 and combined Capital Requirement at 172.70%), however we remain diligent in order to mitigate any unexpected risks.
+In our most recent ICAAP report no significant risk signals have been detected and the Company was adequately capitalised (with Pillar 2 Own Funds at 259,000 and combined Capital Requirement at 166.47%), however we remain diligent to mitigate any unexpected risks.

-Regulatory Reporting
+6. Regulatory Reporting